roberthopman/roberthopman/README.md

 ### Hi there 👋

-Interested in bash, git, curl, ruby, js 🌱
+Interested in bash, git, curl, sql, ruby, js 🌱